 This pack incorporates the women-specific design.
 The harness is contoured to fit the female figure, which implies also a narrower back panel.
 The hip belt is built to adjust to women’s hips.

-This suspension is accompanied with what they call Matrix Ventilation System, a foam-matrix back panel structure covered by a very breathable mesh with an excellent air flow and moisture evaporation.
+This suspension is accompanied with what they call Matrix Ventilation System, a foam-matrix back panel structure covered by a very breathable mesh with an excellent airflow and moisture evaporation.
 The mesh is partly detached from the pack and this adds to ventilation.

 The hip belt is contoured and adjustable.
 This is useful if the pack is used by different family members or by couples.
 It is padded with a multi-density LifeSpan EVA foam, the same what you have on the shoulder straps.
 The lumbar zone is with the gripton pad system, a soft-molded silicon overlays for enhanced load transfer and energy savings.

 To adjust the hip belt, you have to undo the Velcro connection which keeps the hip belt pocket in place.
-After that loose the hip belt strap stabilizer (shown below), and pull the hip belt until you have the desired length.
+After that lose the hip belt strap stabilizer (shown below), and pull the hip belt until you have the desired length.
 You should have the padded part of the hip belt all around your hips, so just try and you will find what the best is for you.
 After that, re-engage the Velcro and tighten the stabilizer.

 The pack is with very functional dual side compression straps.
 The lower straps are with the inside-out feature so you can run them through the pockets in order to compress the pack, or over the pockets to secure the items stored in it.
 The upper straps are v-shaped, they run twice across the sides.